 1. XSPC RayStorm 750 AX240 Liquid Water Cooling Kit

 The XSPC RayStorm 750 is a liquid water cooling kit for modern CPUs.
-Thanks to the way its been constructed, its a great way to get a custom water cooling loop while still retaining that ‘kit feature’ of a custom loop.
+Thanks to the way it has been constructed, it is a great way to get a custom water cooling loop while still retaining that ‘kit feature’ of a custom loop.

 The Raystorm allows you to easily extend or even upgrade the loop without having to replace the entire loop thanks to the 1/4 threads/